 Substances in this schedule have a low potential for abuse relative to substances in Schedule III.
 Examples are: alprazolam (Xanax ®), clonazepam (Klonopin®), diazepam (Valium®), lorazepam (Ativan®), and triazolam (Halcion®).
-Schedule V Controlled Substances the substance.
-Below are the federal penalties for certain trafficking crimes (excluding marijuana):
+Schedule V Controlled Substances

 Substances in this schedule have a low potential for abuse relative to substances listed in Schedule IV and consist primarily of preparations containing limited quantities of certain narcotics.
 Examples include: cough preparations containing not more than 200 milligrams of codeine per 100 milliliters or per 100 grams (Robitussin AC®, Phenergan with Codeine®), and ezogabine.